ssp21/ssp21-spec/ssp21.md

 *Seq[U8]* and *Seq[Seq[U8]]*.

-### Message definitions
+### Message Definitions

 #### Enumerations

+Common enumeration types that are used in one or more messages are defined here.

 ##### FUNCTION

-SSP21 message definitions always begin with a fixed value of the *FUNCTION* enumeration:
+SSP21 message definitions always begin with a fixed value of the *FUNCTION* enumeration.
+This fixed value allows a parser to determine the type of the message by inspecting the first byte of an opaque message delivered by the link layer.
+The correct message-specific parser can then be invoked.

 ```
 enum FUNCTION {